RWKV/RWKV-wiki/docs/basic/FAQ.md

 ## When is the next RWKV model coming out?

-RWKV does not have a fixed release schedule, nor make commitments on when the next model will be released.
-In general, BlinkDL, who is in charge of the RWKV project, releases a new model as and when it is ready.
+RWKV neither has a fixed release schedule nor makes commitments on when the next model will be released.
+BlinkDL, who is in charge of the RWKV project, releases new models when they're ready.
+This means a new release could happen within days or might take months.

-So anywhere from the next few days, to the next few months.

-In addition, as an OSS model.
-Our training processes are also heavily subjected to GPU availability, provided by our sponsors.
+All RWKV models are OSS.
+Our training processes depend heavily on GPU availability, provided by our sponsors.

-Generally speaking as the current version of the model is being released, the training / preparation process for the next version of the model is already underway.
+Typically, as one model version is being released, training / preparation for the next version is already in progress.

 ## What is the dataset that RWKV is trained on?